Skip to content

 The full deployment for comprehensive Nostr network observation.

-• All six services with full configuration
+• All eight services with full configuration (13 Docker containers total)

 • All 11 materialized views